Competition and exhibition of innovative lightweight structures:

 - Transfer with art

-The jury will be recruited from:
+The jury will be consists of:

 The cost for the exhibited structures and organization of the expo will be covered in full by the participating teams.
 The teams are allowed to invite participating companies, universities etc. to contribute to the exposition by sponsoring in money or in kind (materials and services).